Managing stress and organizing tasks

 Work off stress

-with physical activity, whether it's jogging, tennis, gardening
+Engage in physical activity, whether it's jogging, tennis, or gardening.

 Begin to manage the effects of stress